6.4 Inference for a Proportion

 MoE = ({z}_{\frac{\alpha }{2}} (\sqrt{\frac{\hat{p}\hat{q}}{n}}), where \hat{q}\text{ = 1 - }\hat{p}

-This formula is similar to the error bound formula for a mean, except that the “appropriate standard error” is different.
+This formula is similar to the margin of error formula for a mean, except that the “appropriate standard error” is different.
 For a mean, when the population standard deviation is known, the appropriate standard deviation that we use is \frac{\sigma }{\sqrt{n}}.
 For a proportion, the appropriate standard deviation is \sqrt{\frac{\hat{p}\hat{q}}{n}}.

-However, in the error bound formula, we use \sqrt{\frac{\hat{p}\hat{q}}{n}} as the standard deviation instead of \sqrt{\frac{pq}{n}}.
+However, in the margin of error formula, we use \sqrt{\frac{\hat{p}\hat{q}}{n}} as the standard deviation instead of \sqrt{\frac{pq}{n}}.

-In the error bound formula, the sample proportions \hat{p} and \hat{q} are estimates of the unknown population proportions p and q.
+In the margin of error formula, the sample proportions \hat{p} and \hat{q} are estimates of the unknown population proportions p and q.
 The estimated proportions \hat{p} and \hat{q} are used because p and q are not known.
 The sample proportions \hat{p} and \hat{q} are calculated from the data; \hat{p} is the estimated proportion of successes, and \hat{q} is the estimated proportion of failures.

 Example